 These figures underscore a substantial and accelerating trend towards greater female engagement in the workforce, outpacing the growth rates of male participation in many cases.
-Overall, the data from Table 7 presents a positive narrative of increasing female participation in both labor force and This workforce activities. trend signals progress towards gender equality and female within Indian empowerment society. reflecting enhanced opportunities for female employment, education, and economic independence.
+Overall, the data from Table 7 presents a positive narrative of increasing female participation in both labor force and workforce activities.
+This trend signals progress towards gender equality and female empowerment within Indian society. reflecting enhanced opportunities for female employment, education, and economic independence.